tkhq/python-sdk/packages/sdk-types/README.md

 ## Development

+### Generated Types

-The generated types are created using `datamodel-code-generator` which creates Pydantic models from the OpenAPI specification.
+The types in `generated/types.py` are automatically created from the OpenAPI specification at `schema/public_api.swagger.json`.
+These include all request/response models like `v1EthSendTransactionIntent`, `CreateWalletBody`, etc.

 **Important:** Never edit files in `src/turnkey_sdk_types/generated/` manually.
 They will be overwritten on the next generation run.

+### Non-Generated Types

+Files outside the `generated/` directory are maintained as part of the SDK and are not auto-generated:
+- `types.py` - Core SDK types like `RequestType`, `SignedRequest`
+- `errors.py` - Error classes like `TurnkeyError`, `TurnkeyNetworkError`